Due to COVID-19, HCA’s lobby is closed until further notice. Learn more about your virtual customer service options.

-A health fair is a great way to engage staff at work in health and wellness topics.
+A health fair is a great way to engage staff at work to support their well-being.

 Follow these steps to help plan, promote, and host a successful health fair.